-If you’re like many of my nutrition clients, you might not be aware that whey protein can actually be found naturally in foods.
+If you’re like many of my nutrition clients, you might not be aware that whey protein can be found naturally in foods.
 Below, I cover ten examples of whey protein foods.

-Foods that are high in whey protein are usually dairy-based, such as yogurt and cheese.
-This is because whey protein is found in milk and then processed into a supplement in various types of powders.
+- Foods high in whey protein are usually dairy-based, such as yogurt and cheese.
+This is because whey protein is found in milk.

 What Is Whey?